 Experience her story at more than 40 sites along the scenic, self-guided driving tour known as the Harriet Tubman Underground Railroad Byway, which winds for 125 miles through Dorchester and Caroline Counties on Maryland’s Eastern Shore before continuing into Delaware and on to Philadelphia.

-The Byway includes the new Harriet Tubman Underground Railroad Visitor Center, which opened its doors to the public on March 11, 2017.
-This 17-acre park and visitor center has been created by the Maryland Park Service and the National Park Service.
+The Byway includes the Harriet Tubman Underground Railroad Visitor Center, which opened its doors to the public in March 2017.
+In its first year, it drew nearly 100,000 visitors from every U.S. state and more than 70 countries, exceeding all expectations.
+This 17-acre park and visitor center is operated jointly by the Maryland Park Service and the National Park Service.
 The visitor center includes 10,000 square feet of exhibit space that shares Tubman’s story in compelling and interactive ways.
 There is also a nature trail and a large outdoor pavilion.

 The Tubman Byway also includes the area where Tubman lived as a child, the place where she was almost killed as a young girl, stops that were part of the Underground Railroad, and more.

 Find out more about exploring Underground Railroad history on Maryland’s Eastern Shore at the Tubman Byway website.
-There you can download a free Tubman Byway Map & Guide, download the Audio Guide, find out about guided tours, and more.
+There you can download or order a hardcopy Tubman Byway Map & Guide, download the Audio Guide, find out about guided tours, and more.

 find local visitor information